delph-in/pydelphin/docs/tutorials/commands.rst

   9746   bytes  relations
   67     bytes  item

-Using filters, sub-profiles can be created, which may be useful for testing different parameters.
-For example, to create a sub-profile with only items whose `i-length` is less than 10, do this:
+Using ``--where``, sub-profiles can be created, which may be useful for testing different parameters.
+For example, to create a sub-profile with only items of less than 10 words, do this:

 .. code:: bash

-  $ delphin mkprof --filter 'item:i-length=int(x) < 10' \
+  $ delphin mkprof --where 'i-length < 10' \
                    --source ~/grammars/jacy/tsdb/gold/mrs/ \
                    mrs-short
   9067   bytes  relations